OpenLiberty/open-liberty/.github/ISSUE_TEMPLATE/feature.md

 ### **Beta Blog** (Complete 1.5 weeks before beta eGA)
 - [ ] Beta blog issue created and populated using the [Open Liberty BETA blog post](https://github.com/OpenLiberty/open-liberty/issues/new/choose) template.
   - Add a link to the beta blog issue in the [Documents](#documents) section.
+  - Note: This is for inclusion into the overall (beta release blog post)[https://openliberty.io/blog/?search=beta&key=tag].
+If, in addition, you'd also like to create a dedicated blog post about your feature, then follow the "Standalone Feature Blog Post" instructions under the (Other Deliverables)[#other-deliverables] section.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 ## **GA**